-KEVLAR® fabrics can be used with, or as a great alternative to carbon fiber or fiberglass.
-Composite-grade KEVLAR is used in a variety of different products, including in the construction of boats, airplanes, and automobiles, as well as in sporting goods and other consumer products.
+Aramid fabrics like KEVLAR can be used with, or as a great alternative to carbon fiber or fiberglass.
+Composite-grade KEVLAR is used in a variety of different products, including in the construction of boats, airplanes and automobiles, as well as in sporting goods and other consumer products.
 One of the primary advantages of KEVLAR is its ability to withstand elevated temperatures and resist abrasion, making it a popular choice for use in products that are subjected to extreme conditions.

-Fibre Glast only carries KEVLAR 49 fabrics.
+To ensure First Quality, Fibre Glast only carries KEVLAR 49 aramid fabrics.
 These fabrics are developed specifically for composite reinforcement.
 They can be used with epoxy, vinyl ester, or polyester resins to create a rigid laminate.
 Common applications for KEVLAR 49 fabrics include: kayaks, canoes, high-speed boats, aircraft fuselage panels, pressure vessels, sporting equipment, wind turbines and much more.

 Scroll down for more general KEVLAR information.
 To learn more about specific products and pricing, click on an image below.

 KEVLAR® and Hybrid Sample PackA Colorful Kevlar® Sample–includes Carbon HybridsThis convenient Sample Pack contains 4" x 6" swatches of all of our KEVLAR ® and Hybrid fabrics.
 It is ...